 Sign up for monthly safety alerts: Each month, KID issues a monthly safety alert with top news and a list of the latest recalls.
 You can also sign up for the child care listserv here.

 Different states have different rules on product safety in child care facilities.
 Click here to see if your state prohibits the use of recalled products in child care.
 If not, be an advocate for safety.

 Check out our educational video and workshop materials for child care providers.

-Download the latest Recall Digest: Made for display in child care facilities and available for free download with KID’s monthly email alert, this flyer contains helpful at-a-glance information on the latest recalled products.
+Recall Digest: Made for display in child care facilities and available for free download with KID’s monthly email alert, this flyer contains helpful at-a-glance information on the latest recalled products.
 To download the latest email alert and recall digest, visit our homepage.

 Register your children’s products: Fill out & return the registration cards that now come with most durable infant and toddler products – this is often the only way a manufacturer will contact you in the event of a recall.
 Learn more.

 Product issues?
 You can learn more about specific hazards of children’s products on our Product Hazard pages.
 Submit or view reports of problems, incidents & injuries associated with children’s products at the new public database, www.SaferProducts.gov.